Syracuse Misdemeanor Defense Lawyers

 The statute of limitations is a law that requires criminal charges to be filed within a certain time limit.
 This prohibits prosecutors from charging an individual with a criminal offense years after a crime has been committed.
 The objective of the statute of limitations is to ensure that potential convictions are based on reliable evidence.

 In New York, the statute of limitations states that misdemeanor charges must be filed within two years of the date that the crime occurred.
 This is true for most misdemeanors.
-However, for petty offenses, the statute of limitations specifies that charges must be filed within one year of the date of offense.
+However, for petty offenses, the statute of limitations specifies that charges must be filed within one year of the date of the offense.

 After a certain amount of time has passed, witnesses’ memories may start to fade, and key evidence could be lost, which could ultimately result in a wrongful conviction.